marce-ramirez/ParkingLotOOP/README.md

 # TODO List

-1) The owner wants to be notified if a parking is used > 75%.

-2) I can close the parking lot when it has less than 20% usage
+1) I can close the parking lot when it has less than 20% usage

-3) One lot reopen when all other lots they own and are open have usage more than 75%
+2) One lot reopen when all other lots they own and are open have usage more than 75%

-4) If I own only one lot, don't close
+3) If I own only one lot, don't close

-5) assistant can only park on open lots
+4) assistant can only park on open lots